 Explore & More Children’s Museum (Greater Niagara)

 Learn about the history and spirit of the local region through interactive exhibits at Explore & More, the Ralph C. Wilson Jr. Children’s Museum in Buffalo.
 From seeing the importance of Buffalo’s waterways in the Moving Water exhibit to trying on uniforms from favorite Buffalo teams inside decorated locker rooms in the Playing Together exhibit, you’ll feel the love for the region with each activity.
-Open daily, except Mondays and Tuesdays; hours vary depending on the day; adults and children (ages 1 and up): $13; children under age 1: free; Explore & More members: free.
+Open daily 10am-3:30pm, except Tuesdays; adults and children (ages 1 and up): $13; children under age 1: free; Explore & More members: free.